The latest from the Peterborough League title races and local cup finals

-Champions three points from title, Stanground Sports pep up Division One honours race, Mens and Girls Cup final round-up and Challenge Cup Final investigation latest
+Stanground Sports pep up Division One title race, Mens and Girls Cup final round-up and Challenge Cup Final investigation latest

-Uppingham Town require three points from their final two matches to retain their Peterborough League Premier Division title.

-Current leaders Moulton Harrox lost their final game 3-1 at Crowland on Tuesday, while Uppingham were winning 2-0 at Stamford Bels reducing the gap at the top to two points.

-Uppingham’s final two games are against Crowland and Holbeach United Reserves.
-Uppingham tackle Holbeach in the Senior Cup Final at Deeping Rangers FC on Friday (7.45pm).

-Stanground Sports ended a couple of huge games four points clear at the top of Division One.
+Stanground Sports ended a couple of huge games four points clear at the top of Peterborough League Division One.

 The city side first ended a run of 26 successive wins in all competitions for Whittlesey Athletic Reserves with a 3-1 success before drawing 2-2 at third-placed Sawtry.